macrocosm-os/data-universe/docs/miner.md

 For uniqueness, you can [view the dashboard](../README.md#data-universe-dashboard) to see how much data, by DataSource and DataLabel is currently on the Subnet.

-For desirability, the [DataDesirabilityLookup](https://github.com/RusticLuftig/data-universe/blob/main/rewards/data_desirability_lookup.py) defines the exact rules Validators use to rate data's desirability.
+For desirability, the [DataDesirabilityLookup](https://github.com/RusticLuftig/data-universe/blob/main/rewards/data_desirability_lookup.py) defines the exact rules Validators use to compute data desirability.